 I kept one egg in each glass for the same amount of time but didn’t see any difference in the color.
 Either way, they are beautiful.

-It was really fun dyeing Easter eggs again and it brought back wonderful memories of spending the holiday with our girls.
+It was really fun coloring Easter eggs again and it brought back wonderful memories of spending the holiday with our girls.

-Have you ever used food to dye Easter eggs?
+Have you ever used food to color Easter eggs?